puckowski/concert/keyword_exit.md

 ## Description

-Exit main script immediately or return from included script.
+Exit the current script.
+Has effect of terminating program if run in main script.

 ## Example